10 BEST Children’s Books About Witches That They’ll Love

 When Dorothy triumphed over the Wicked Witch of the West in L. Frank Baum’s classic tale, we heard only her side of the story.
 But what about her arch-nemesis, the mysterious witch?
 Where did she come from?
 How did she become so wicked?
 And what is the true nature of evil?
 Gregory Maguire creates a fantasy world so rich and vivid that we will never look at Oz the same way again.
 “Wicked” is about a land where animals talk and strive to be treated like first-class citizens, Munchkinlanders seek the comfort of middle-class stability and the Tin Man becomes a victim of domestic violence.
 And then there is the little green-skinned girl named Elphaba, who will grow up to be the infamous Wicked Witch of the West, a smart, prickly and misunderstood creature who challenges all our preconceived notions about the nature of good and evil.

 Auckland for Kids is supported by you, our readers.
 When you buy through the links on our website we may earn a commission.
-All prices and product availability were correct at the time of publication.
+All prices and product availability were correct at 21 October 2021.